Tony-MK/Coming-Soon-Website-Templates/README.md

 # Coming-Soon-Website-Templates

-Website Templates for a upcomng project, business, idea or anything.
+Website Templates for an upcoming project, business, or idea.